nemski/nemski.github.com/_posts/2016-11-05-docker-in-production.markdown

 ## Docker Issue: Breaking changes and regressions

+Docker maintains API versioning to support backwards compatibility.
+However there is a lack of long term support for docker engine[1].

-This is a well documented problem with Docker, one which Redhat, Google are trying to conteract with the Open Container Initiative (OCI).
+There is also much debate about how Docker maintains the runtime environment and image formats.
+Since the engine is rather monolithic, the runtime and image formats change at a great rate.
+This is something Redhat and Google are trying to conteract with the Open Container Initiative (OCI).
 There is even talk they may fork Docker.
-It's good that there is open debate about moving Docker towards a standardised stable API and away from a monopoly driven by the goals of one company.
+It's good that there is open debate about moving Docker towards a standardised stable format and away from a monopoly driven by the goals of one company.

-So the point is valid, but there are some big names invested in solving it, so I'm optimistic we'll see some stability in the future.
+So the point is valid but misleading, the only breaking changes that exist in Docker are in the internal implementation and there are some big names invested in splitting those internal implementations into open standards.

 ## Docker Issue: Can’t clean old images